LORD-MicroStrain/MSCL/README.md

 [FAQs](https://github.com/LORD-MicroStrain/MSCL/blob/master/FAQs.md)

+#### Included Libraries

+OpenSSL - This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/) - see the `License_OpenSSL.txt` file in the source distribution.

+Boost - see the `License_Boost.txt` file in the source distribution.

 #### License
-MIT License - see the LICENSE.txt file in the source distribution.
+MIT License - see the `LICENSE.txt` file in the source distribution.

 Copyright (C) 2015-2017 LORD Corporation.
 All Rights Reserved.